serverless/serverless/docs/providers/aws/guide/services.md

 ### handler.js

 The `handler.js` file contains your function code.
-The function definition in `serverless.yml` will point to this `handler.js` file and the function inside of it.
+The function definition in `serverless.yml` will point to this `handler.js` file and the function exported here.

 ### event.json